godotengine/godot-docs/classes/class_input.rst

 - **joy_connection_changed** **(** :ref:`int<class_int>` index, :ref:`bool<class_bool>` connected **)**

-Emitted when a joypad device has been connected or disconnected
+Emitted when a joypad device has been connected or disconnected.

 Enums